MAAI MAHIU, KENYA

 Maai Mahiu, Kenya, is a truck-stop town located on the Trans-African highway that spans from Lagos, Nigeria, in West Africa to Mombasa, Kenya, in East Africa.
 The semi-arid region around Maai Mahiu has no major sustainable industry presently, with a majority of local commerce carried out through small roadside businesses that cater to long haul truckers and other drivers passing on the highway.
 Prostitution, drugs, cheap alcohol, pornography, and inexpensive lodging make Maai Mahiu a popular overnight stop for weary truckers.
 Poverty is stifling and malnutrition is common for local people, especially since a lack of consistent rain prevents optimal crop yields in the area.
 The transient male population, AIDS and other diseases, and family violence leave children homeless, hungry, and orphaned.

-Additionally, a one-third acre parcel of land adjoining the main home plot has been bought and annexed to give space for constructing teenager houses for our boys and girls.
-Groundbreaking for these two 4300 sq. ft. houses began in March 2017, and each will hold 20 teens and 2 caregivers.
+Additionally, a one-third acre parcel of land adjoining the main home plot was bought and annexed in 2012.
+Twin 4300 sq. ft. teenager houses were then constructed in 2017-18, each with the capacity to hold 20 teens and 2 caregivers.